Kurento/kurento-room/kurento-room-doc/README.md

 Copyright © 2015 Kurento.
 Licensed under [LGPL License].

-kurento-room-sdk
+kurento-room-doc
 ======================

-Kurento Room SDK offers the Java API for developing room-enabled applications.
-It can be used for managing the rooms and their participants whilst abstracting from the media plane.
+Kurento Room framework documentation.
+Made with [Sphinx] and [Read-the-docs] theme.

 What is Kurento
 ---------------